taintedclaws/taintedclaws/README.md

 ---

-<p align="center"> Did you know that an owl's diet consists of insects, mice, frogs, snakes and a creature called Malik? </p>
-<p align="center"> Nature is truly fascinating. </p>
+<p align="center"> Did you know that an owl's diet consists of insects, mice, frogs, snakes and a creature called Malik?
+Nature is truly fascinating. </p>